 Stephanie Lee (Class of 2018) is managing editor on Verde Magazine.
 She enjoys exploring controversial topics and getting to know people's stories.
 Aside from her manager editorial duties, she is the staff's editorial cartoonist and an avid photojournalist.
 Outside of Verde and journalism, she's a captain of Paly's speech and debate team and loves painting, reading, and running.

 Stephanie Yu is a junior at Palo Alto High School.
 She enjoys writing and covering topics from unusual perspectives for Verde Magazine, and anticipates educating the community on a diverse range of subjects.
 In her free time, Yu plays competitive golf and dabbles in poetry and art.

-Tamar Sarig (Class of 2018) is the Perspectives Editor of Verde Magazine.
+Tamar Sarig (Class of 2018) is the Columnist of Verde Magazine.
 She is passionate about informing others through honest journalism and exploring new points of view on common issues, and enjoys writing for a publication that allows her to do both.
 Outside of Verde, she serves as president of Paly Democrats Club and loves eating, reading, and learning geographical trivia.

 Thomas Chapman is currently a senior at Palo Alto High School.
 As the Design Editor, his job is to create and organize the design layout of Verde Magazine.
 Thomas is also currently the business manager for [proof] magazine.
 In his free time, Thomas enjoys long walks on the beach and people watching